 We also use data to analyse and improve our business processes so that we can help you more effectively or make our processes more efficient.
 Where possible, we will anonymise (data that cannot be traced back to an individual in any way) or pseudonymise (data that can be linked to an individual if additional information is included) your data first.

 We may also process your personal data if this is necessary for archiving purposes in the public interest, scientific or historic research purposes or statistical purposes.
-Where possible, we will anonymise or pseudonymise your data first.
+Where possible, we will seek to anonymise or pseudonymise your data first.

-Once we no longer require the data for the purposes described in sections 6 a to 6 h, we may still keep the data for archiving purposes, in the event of legal proceedings, or for historic or scientific research purposes or statistical purposes.
+Once we no longer require the data for the purposes described in sections 6 a to 6 i, we may still keep the data for archiving purposes, in the event of legal proceedings, or for historic or scientific research purposes or statistical purposes.

-We process special categories of personal data where this is permitted by law, because this information was made public by you, or with your permission, for example if you inform us that you have a visual impairment so that we can try and facilitate your needs.
-We ask for your consent to record this information.
+We process special categories of personal data where this is permitted by law, because this information was made public by you, or with your permission.
+If you give us consent to record special categories of personal data relating to you, or you have made this information public yourself, we will only process the information if this is necessary so that we can provide our services.
 If you have given us consent to record special categories of personal data, you may withdraw that consent at any time.
-To do this, please contact us.
+To do this, please contact your relationship manager.